 Each Medicare Prescription Drug Plan has its own list of covered drugs (called a formulary).
 Many plans place drugs into different "tiers" on their formularies.
 Drugs in each tier have a different cost.

 Medicare drug plans cover insulin not used in an insulin pump and can cover other drugs necessary to treat diabetes.
 In addition to providing prescription drug coverage, Medicare Part D plans may cover supplies necessary to inject insulin, including syringes, needles, alcohol swabs and gauze.
 Check the formulary to see which drugs and supplies are covered by each plan and how much it will cost you to get them.

 Tip: Compare Part D plans to see how well they will serve your needs.
 You may wish to make a chart for yourself comparing what you will pay under each plan you are interested in.
 When choosing a Part D plan, make sure that the plan formulary includes all of the drugs you take (including your insulin and other diabetes medications) and the insulin injection supplies you need, and ask if there are any limits.
 Also make sure the pharmacies you like to use are included in the plan network.

 How Much Does it Cost?

 Most Medicare drug plans have a coverage gap (also called a donut hole).
-This means after you and your drug plan have spent a certain amount for covered drugs, in 2014, you are responsible for paying 47.5 percent of the plan's cost for covered brand-name prescription drugs and 72 percent of the cost for generic drugs while you are in the coverage gap.
-In 2015, you are responsible for paying 45% of the plan's cost for covered brand name drugs and 65% of the cost for generic drugs while you are in the coverage gap.
+This means after you and your drug plan have spent a certain amount for covered drugs, in 2015, you are responsible for paying 45% of the plan's cost for covered brand name prescription drugs and 65% of the cost for generic drugs while you are in the coverage gap.
+In 2016, you are responsible for paying 45% of the plan's cost for covered brand name prescription drugs and 58% of the cost for generic drugs while you are in the coverage gap.